DavAug/chi/docs/source/getting_started/quick_overview.rst

 a different set of parameters be more likely to describe the measurements than the set of parameters that generated the measurements?
-A thorough discussion of the shortcomings of maximum likelihood estimation is beyond the scope of this documentation, but let us plot the mechanstic model output for the inferred parameters to confirm that the inferred model is indeed marginally closer to the measurements
+A thorough discussion of the shortcomings of maximum likelihood estimation is beyond the scope of this overview, but let us plot the mechanistic model output for the inferred parameters to confirm that the inferred model is indeed marginally closer to the measurements

 .. literalinclude:: code/1_simulation_1.py